LiveGTech/Neuron/docs/en/authentication.md

 }
 ```

-**3b.3.** The sending node MUST then prove its trust, too, when sending over the main data:
+**3b.3.** The sending node MUST verify this signature.
+The sending node MUST then prove its trust, too, when sending over the main data:

 ```json
 {